 If you can wait and not be tired by waiting,”

-“O Me O Life” is a very short poem.
-It highlights just about every exceptional feature of Whitman poetry.
+Even though “O Me O Life” is a very short poem, it highlights almost every exceptional feature of poems written by Walt Whitman.
 He wrote the vast majority of his poems using free verse.
 The poems frequently alternate between short and long lines.
 Just about all of his poems focus on the main character, encouraging the reader to put themselves in the narrator’s shoes.
 Of course, the poem also features a lot of rhetorical questions.
-One of the most important moments from the poem is:

 “Of eyes that vainly crave the light, of the objects mean, of the struggle ever renew’d,“O Me!
 O Life!” by Walt Whitman

 Of the poor results of all, of the plodding and sordid crowds I see around me,